-CRÉDIT AGRICOLE ITALIA Organization & History
+CRÉDIT AGRICOLE ITALIA

+Organization & History

-2006 Significant development of Crédit Agricole Group's International retail banking business line with the announced acquisitions of Cariparma, FriulAdria and 202 Banca Intesa branches in Italy 2008 Creation of Crédit Agricole Leasing Italy; acquisition from Intesa of a leasing portfolio originated by Cariparma 2009 Cariparm a takes control of Crédit Agricole Leasing Italy from CAL&F 2011 Acquisition of 96 branches and Carispezia from Intesa Sanpaolo S.p.A.
-2013 Creation of Cariparma OBG 2015 Creation of Crédit Agricole Group Solutions: Group Services Company (IT, real estate, back-office) 2017 Cariparma acquires Cesena, Rimini and San Miniato Savings Banks 2018 Merger of San Miniato, Cesena and Rimini in CA Cariparma 2019 Rebranding of CA Cariparma in Crédit Agricole Italia S.p.A.
-CA Italia acquired 100% of CA Carispezia's capital followed by its merger into the parent company.
-2021 Completed the acquisition of 100% of Credito Valtellinese through a Cash Voluntary Public Tender Offer (April).
-Completed the acquisition of the remaining shares of CA FriulAdria, whereby CA Italia now holds 99% of the capital (September).
-2022 Merger of Credito Valtellinese (April) and CA Friuladria in CA Italia (November)
+Significant development of Crédit Agricole Group's International retail 2006 banking business line with the announced acquisitions of Cariparma, FriulAdria and 202 Banca Intesa branches in Italy Creation of Crédit Agricole Leasing Italy; acquisition from Intesa of a 2008 leasing portfolio originated by Cariparma Cariparma takes control of Crédit Agricole Leasing Italy from CAL&F 2009 Acquisition of 96 branches and Carispezia from Intesa Sanpaolo S.p.A.
+2011 Creation of Cariparma OBG 2013 Creation of Crédit Agricole Group Solutions: Group Services Company 2015 (IT. real estate, back-office) Cariparma acquires Cesena, Rimini and San Miniato Savings Banks 2017 Merger of San Miniato, Cesena and Rimini in CA Cariparma 2018 Rebranding of CA Cariparma in Crédit Agricole Italia S.p.A.
+CA Italia acquired 100% of CA Carispezia's capital followed by its merger 2019 into the parent company.
+Completed the acquisition of 100% of Credito Valtellinese through a Cash Voluntary Public Tender Offer (April).
+2021 Completed the acquisition of the remaining shares of CA FriulAdria, whereby CA Italia now holds 99% of the capital (September).
+Merger of Credito Valtellinese (April) and CA Friuladria in CA Italia 2022 (November)